Basic Language Elements

 SELECT /*This section is not evaluated!*/ * FROM dual;

 Each database object has a unique name.
-Within an SQL statement, these names are referenced as SQL identifiers.
-These database objects include schemas, tables, views, columns, functions, users, and roles.
+Within a SQL statement, object names are referenced as SQL identifiers.
+Database objects include schemas, tables, views, columns, functions, users, and roles.
 In Exasol, SQL identifiers can have a maximum length of 128 characters.
-One differentiates between regular identifiers and identifiers in quotation marks.
+Identifiers can be regular identifiers (unquoted) or delimited identifiers (quoted).

 Regular Identifiers

-Regular identifiers are stated without quotation marks.
-As defined in the SQL standard, Exasol only allows a subset of the unicode characters.
-The first letter is more restricted than the following ones.
-Detailed lists of characters in each of the specified classes are defined in the Unicode standard.
+As defined in the SQL standard, Exasol only allows a subset of the Unicode character set in regular identifiers.
+The first character of an SQL identifier is more restricted than the following ones:

-- First Letter: All letters of unicode classes Lu (upper-case letters), LI (lower-case letters), Lt (title-case letters), Lm (modifier letters), Lo (other letters), and Nl (letter numbers).
+- First character: All letters of Unicode classes Lu (uppercase letters), LI (lowercase letters), Lt (title case letters), Lm (modifier letters), Lo (other letters), and Nl (letter numbers).

-- Following Letters: The classes of the first letter (aforementioned) and additionally all letters of unicode classes Mn (non-spacing marks), Mc (spacing combination marks), Nd (decimal numbers), Pc (connectors punctuations), Cf (formatting codes), and the unicode character U+00B7 (middle dot).
+- Following characters: All classes allowed for the first character, plus all letters of Unicode classes Mn (non-spacing marks), Mc (spacing combination marks), Nd (decimal numbers), Pc (connectors punctuations), Cf (formatting codes), and the Unicode character U+00B7 (middle dot).

-Regarding the simple ASCII character set, these rules denote that a regular identifier may start with letters of the set {a-z, A-Z} and may further contain letters of set {a-z, A-Z, 0-9,_}.
+When using the simple ASCII character set, a regular identifier may start with letters of the set {a-z, A-Z} and may further contain letters of set {a-z, A-Z, 0-9,_}.

-A further restriction is that a reserved word cannot be used as a regular identifier.
+A reserved word cannot be used as a regular identifier.
+For more information, see Reserved words.

 Examples